Respect for Human Rights

 Education and Awareness-Raising Activities

-To remain a company committed to respecting the human rights of all people involved in our corporate activities, the relevant departments of Toyota Industries participate in lectures hosted by the government and human rights organizations.
-We also hold joint study sessions with other Toyota Group companies and training sessions for top management of consolidated subsidiaries.
-Our education and awareness-raising activities target executives and all employees and aim to cultivate a correct knowledge on human rights and encourage them to put the idea into practice.
-Along with providing induction training for new employees,grade-based training and other conventional programs, we have been making proactive efforts even during the COVID-19 pandemic, such as designating a particular week as “Human Rights Week” and utilizing e-learning programs.
+To remain a company committed to respecting the human rights of all people involved in our corporate activities, the relevant departments of Toyota Industries participate in lectures hosted by the government and human rights organizations and joint study sessions with other Toyota Group companies.
+We also hold training sessions for consolidated subsidiaries, in which their top management participates.
+Our education and awareness-raising activities target executives and all employees and aim to cultivate a correct knowledge of human rights and encourage them to put the idea into practice.
+Along with providing induction training for new employees, grade-based training and other conventional programs, we have been making proactive efforts even during the COVID-19 pandemic, such as designating a particular week as “Human Rights Week” and utilizing e-learning programs.

 Dialogue with Stakeholders